SimonPadbury/baselayer-3/_src/typography.md

 ### Headings

-Example of heading sizes — using utility classes (so that they don’t show up in the automatic table-of-contents generator):
+Example heading sizes (using utility classes, so that they don’t show up in the automatic table-of-contents generator):

 <p class="h1">Heading h1</p>
 <p class="h2">Heading h2</p>